The ea-podman Script

 Options

-View available container applications
+View available containers

 To view available containers, run the following command: